johnsanterre/DataScience/PITCHME.md

 2. Write job descriptions for each position for starting a data science team for self driving cars.

 ---

----
-# Overview of class

-My goal is to give you a one degree of distance to the stuff thats happening in the book.

-There is a lot of technical syntax to consider in this class, my hope is our discussions will be more about the big overview nad how to integrate DS into work.

----
+# Day 2
 How to learn:
-- some algorithms are designed best run on silicon and others on carbon.
+- Some algorithms are designed best run on silicon and others on carbon.
 - You need to develop ways of thinking about the problem that allows you to apply your techniques.
 - What question would you like to be able to answer with these skills that you can't currently?
-- Stack overflow life cycle (1.
+- Stackoverflow life cycle (1.
 Can't find question, 2.
 Finding answers, 3.
 Realizing many answers are poor.)
 ---
 What is machine learning:
 - There is no simple solution to statistical validity.
 There is no function, but rather a conversation.